Bloody Tales where fact meets fiction and fiction meets fact…

 But here (dare I say in Hollywood style) there’s an unlikely romance between Abberline and Mary Kelly.
 And there’s even more bizarre scenes and storylines.
 Others considered for Abberline included Jude Law and Sean Connery.

 As for other pop culture references, Jack the Ripper’s story has been directed as a thriller by Hitchcock in The Lodger (1927) to a Hammer production of the same story in Room to Let (1950).
 Films also including Jack the Ripper as a character made with film casts including anyone and everyone from Peter O’ Toole to James Spader and Faye Dunaway to Angharad Rees.
-But the most crazy theory of the killer’s identity comes from the film Amazon Women on the Moon (1987) who identified the Ripper as the Loch Ness Monster in a Film parody of these murders.
+But the craziest theory of the killer’s identity comes from the film Amazon Women on the Moon (1987) who identified the Ripper as the Loch Ness Monster in a Film parody of these murders.

 Alluding to these crimes, there’s also been TV references in the form of a Fantasy Island episode named With Affection, Jack the Ripper (1980) and David Hasselhoff in a TV Movie called Terror at London Bridge.
 (1985) And there’s been episodes of The Twilight Zone, in an episode called The New Exhibit and the Star Trek episode Wolf in the Fold, both with a Jack the Ripper twist.